Cernewein/Devops/Learning Path/06_linux_os_knowledge.md

 To free up RAM, the OS might decide to swap out a page from RAM to storage, usually a hard drive.
 For example pages of heap memory for which the pages have been swapped are marked swapped in the process memory table.
 An attempt to access a swapped page will trigger an error and will trigger the OS swap the page back into RAM.
 Swapping is relatively slow but this way the total process memory can exceed system RAM.
+This memory management technique is called virtual memory.

 ![](/Learning%20Path/Images/OS/os_process_mapping.png)